gigantum/gigantum-cli/README.md

    This tool requires that you have Python and [pip](https://pip.pypa.io/en/stable/installing/) installed on your system.
-   It works with Python 2.7 and 3.4+, though the instructions below will use python3 (which is highly recommended).
+   It works with Python 3.4 and newer.

 2. **Docker**